telerik/blazor-docs/getting-started/repl.md

 ### Result View

-In the Result view, you can see the result of project after you run it.
+Once you click the Run button, the actual result of your code will be rendered in the Result View of the Telerik REPL for Blazor.
+To successfully run the code you need to make sure that no errors are thrown (if any, they will be listed in the [Error List](#error-list)).

 ### Error List

-Telerik REPL for Blazor provides an Error List that displays details on the compile time errors and warnings (if any).
+Telerik REPL for Blazor provides an Error List that displays details for the compile time errors and warnings (if any).
 It can be expanded/collapsed via arrow buttons.

+The Error list is located at the bottom of the [Editor](#editor).

-## Telerik UI for Blazor documentation Integration
+## Telerik UI for Blazor Documentation Integration

 The Telerik UI for Blazor documentation supports integration with the Telerik REPL for Blazor.
 This provides interactive experience and easy to test snippets for the various components and scenarios.
 Above the code snippets listed in the documentation articles you will find a toolbar with the following options: